minjikimlab/chromsig/README.md

-# chromsig
-A Python package for de-noising 1-dimensional chromatin data.
+# Chrom-Sig: de-noising 1-dimensional genomic profiles by signal processing methods

 ## Features
-* Can process Single End and Paired End files
-* Can process ChIP-seq, ATAC-seq, CUT&RUN, or snATAC-seq files
-* Can take either a .bam or .bed file as input
-* Produces pass pileup and fail pileup .bed and .bedgraph files
-* Produces peak-calling results fro total and pass .bedgraph files using SICER

-## Drawbacks
-* Only works on files that have either Single or Paired End Data (cannot have a mix of both)
-* Uses large amount of memory for denoising process
+* Chrom-Sig takes in Single-End or Paired-End read .bam or .bed files generated from ChIP-seq, ATAC-seq, snATAC-seq, or CUT&RUN experiments, among others
+* As an output, Chrom-Sig produces "pass" reads .bed file and .bedgraph files, along with peaks called by SICER on "pass" reads

 ## Installation
 Start by installing pyBedGraph and bedtools using the following commands: